hartex/gwt-gradle-seed/README.md

 ## Getting Started

-To get you started you can simply clone the gwt-gradle-seed repository and install the dependencies:
+To get you started you can simply clone the gwt-gradle-seed repository and install the dependencies.

 ### Prerequisites